leenakhattat/League-of-Legends-First-Blood-Analysis/README.md

 Once again, we are using 80% of our data to train the model and 20% to test.

 After processing all of our features, we fit the model to a Random Forest Classifier.
 This time, we used a Grid Search CV to obtain the best hyperparameters for our model.
 Once the best hyperparameters were determined, we tested our new model using our testing dataset, and we achieved an accuracy of 75%. //idk jsut explain more

 ## Fairness Analysis

+To analyze the fairness of our model, we will compare "lower" level games to the final matches of the series to assess whether the model performs similarly on the two splits.
+This will allow us to test the accuracy of our model across varying levels of professional gameplay.

+<strong>Null Hypothesis: </strong> Our model is fair.
+Its accuracy for higher level professional matches is similar to the accuracy for lower level matches.
+<strong>Alternative Hypothesis: </strong> Our model is NOT fair.
+Its accuracy for higher level professional matches is not similar to the accuracy for lower level matches.